 A number of grants programs that can assist communities, local governments, businesses and individuals are available from the State and Federal Governments, as well as private sector organisations.

-Contact Project Officer Harriet Murphy on 9941 7000 for help with your enquiries.
+Contact Regional Development Officer Colby Elliott on 9949 2090 for help with your enquiries.

 The following funding opportunities may be of interest:

 The RED Grants program is a State Government initiative that invests in community-driven projects to create jobs and boost economic growth across regional Western Australia.

 The State Government’s Royalties for Regions program will invest $28.8 million towards the RED Grants program over five years for projects that will directly benefit regional communities.

 Eligible applicants can apply for RED Grant funding of up to $250,000 for individual projects that promote sustainable jobs, partnerships, productivity, skills and capability, as well as stimulate new investment in industry diversification.

 The Gascoyne Development Commission supports a range of regional activities and events which align with its strategic objectives and key priorities, through a managed sponsorship program.

 To be considered for cash or in-kind sponsorship, the event, project or activity must:

 - Contribute to the regional development and growth of the Gascoyne region